Rich Hill: Chicago Cubs

-2002–2004
+2002–2004: Drafted and minor leagues

-Hill was selected in the fourth round of the 2002 Major League Baseball draft by the Chicago Cubs and signed on July 10, 2002.
+Hill was selected in the fourth round of the 2002 Major League Baseball draft by the Chicago Cubs and signed on July 10, 2002, receiving a $302,000 signing bonus.
 He had been rated as having one of the best curveballs in the draft but mechanical and control issues kept him out of the early rounds.
 He began his professional career with the Boise Hawks of the Northwest League, where he was 0–2 with an 8.36 ERA in six games.
-In 2003 with Boise he was 1–6 with a 4.35 ERA in 14 starts and led the Northwest League in strikeouts with 99.
+In 2003 with Boise, he was 1–6 with a 4.35 ERA in 14 starts and led the league in strikeouts with 99.
 He was promoted to the Lansing Lugnuts of the Midwest League, where he was 0–1 with a 2.76 ERA in 15 games (4 starts).

-In 2004, he was assigned to the Daytona Cubs of the Florida State League.
-He was 7–6 with a 4.03 ERA in 28 games (19 starts) and 136 strikeouts.
-He was also selected by Baseball America as having the best curveball in the Cubs organization.
+In 2004, he was promoted again to the Daytona Cubs of the Florida State League.
+He was 7–6 with a 4.03 ERA in 28 games, 19 starts, with 136 strikeouts.
+Baseball America said Hill had the best curveball in the Cubs organization.

-2005 season
+2005 season: MLB debut

 Hill began the 2005 season with the West Tenn Diamond Jaxx of the Southern League.
-He made 10 starts for them, with a 4–3 record and 3.28 ERA while leading the league in strikeouts with 90.
+He made 10 starts in Double-A, with a 4–3 record and 3.28 ERA with 90 strikeouts.
 He earned a May promotion to the Triple-A Iowa Cubs of the Pacific Coast League.
 In 11 games for Iowa, he was 6–1 with a 3.60 ERA and 92 strikeouts.
 He earned Milb.com distinctions as breakthrough performer of the year.

 Hill made his major league debut on June 15, 2005, against the Florida Marlins.
 He pitched one inning of relief, giving up two runs on three hits, and did not factor into the decision.
 He struck out Carlos Delgado for his first major league strikeout.

 Hill's first start was on July 25, 2005, subbing for the oft-injured Kerry Wood against the San Francisco Giants.
 Once again he gave up two earned runs, but lasted five innings.
 The game was memorable due to Hill tripping over third-base on his way to the plate after a Todd Walker drive down the right-field line.
-With just one out and the Cubs down by one, Walker was forced to stop at first base, and Jerry Hairston Jr. (who was behind Hill) at second.
+With just one out and the score tied, Walker was forced to stop at first base, and Jerry Hairston Jr. (who was behind Hill) at second.
 Hill did not score, and returned to third base unhurt.
 He did not factor into the decision, a Cubs' victory.
 He finished the season with an 0–2 record in 10 games (23 2/3 innings) while making four starts.
 His ERA was 9.13 and he struck out 21 while walking 17.